 (c) Claims

-The Company is subject to one known employment-related litigation action, and outside legal advisors have assessed the potential outcome of the litigation.
-At this time it has been determined that any potential payment will not be material.
-The Company is also subject to the possibility of revised tax assessments for some years.
-The Company does not believe that, should unfavourable decisions arise from any review of its tax filings, that any amount it might be required to pay will be material.
-No amounts have been provided for in the financial statements.
+The Company is subject to two known employment-related litigation actions, and outside legal advisors have assessed the potential outcome of the litigation.
+At this time it has been determined that any potential payments will not be material.